 AI-assisted content production

-This isn't "use AI to write your stuff".
-That's a race to the bottom.
-This is using AI as a research layer, structural tool, and iteration engine — while your judgment, voice, and strategic angle stay in control.
+Use AI as a research layer, structural tool, and iteration engine — while your judgment, voice, and strategic angle stay in control.
+Your job shifts from writing to directing and editing.

 ⏱ Time to value: 2–3 weeks to build a repeatable workflow